“I was keen to go on a clinical trial. I wanted to try new cancer treatments and hopefully help future generations.”

 You see the doctor to have tests before taking part.
 These tests include:

 - planning CT scan

-- an MRI scan or PET-MRI scan (You have the research MRI scan or the research PET-MRI scan instead if you agreed to these.)
+- an MRI scan or ultrasound or the research MRI scan and the multi spectral optoacoustic tompgraphy (MSOT) research scan if you agreed to this